 Venues can be a great source of information- in fact, the booker at the venue might have a standing relationship with sponsors, such as an alcoholic beverage company they can contact on your behalf to sponsor an open bar for your gig in exchange for some branding.
 Agents and promoters are also excellent info sources.

 Look at arena tours of major artists.
-There is almost always a big league sponsor on board.
-You might not land that same sponsor for your small club tour, but the companies you see attached to larger tours provide clues for your to follow.
+There is almost always a big-league sponsor on board.
+You might not land that same sponsor for your small club tour, but the companies you see attached to larger tours provide clues for you to follow.
 Check out their websites - you'll almost certainly find information about applying for sponsorship, including the requirements.
-You may find that the company is willing to sponsor smaller scale shows.
-Companies accustomed to music sponsorship sometimes run contests that award smaller acts with big money sponsorship.
+You may find that the company is willing to sponsor smaller-scale shows.
+Companies accustomed to music sponsorship sometimes run contests that award smaller acts with big-money sponsorship.
 Take some time to get to know the usual suspects and keep them on your radar.

 Consider the Source